Secure Your Bouncy Castle

 Supervision

 Do not think you have done everything to protect kids and secure inflatables, always double check and supervise consistently while kids are playing on bouncy castles.
-Here are some advice.
+Here are some safety regulations to apply.

 • Always have one adult stand next to the castle and supervise everything.